Origin of birds: Secondary flightlessness in dinosaurs

 A minority hypothesis, credited to the books Predatory Dinosaurs of the World (1988) and Dinosaurs of the Air (2002) by scientific illustrator Gregory Paul, suggests that some groups of non-flying carnivorous dinosaurs — especially deinonychosaurs, but perhaps others such as oviraptorosaurs, therizinosaurs, alvarezsaurids and ornithomimosaurs — actually descend from birds or other flighted maniraptorans.
 Paul also proposed that the ancestors of these groups were more advanced in their flight adaptations than Archaeopteryx.
 The hypothesis would mean that Archaeopteryx is less closely related to extant birds than these dinosaurs are.
 In 2016, Paul suggested that omnivoropterygid avialans were closely related to oviraptorosaurs and that jeholornithid avialans were closely related to therizinosaurs; he considered them to not be avians but suggested that they shared a flighted ancestor.

 Mayr et al. (2005) analyzed a new, tenth specimen of Archaeopteryx, and concluded that Archaeopteryx was the sister clade to the Deinonychosauria, but that the more advanced bird Confuciusornis was within the Dromaeosauridae.
 This paper, however, excluded all other birds and thus did not sample their character distributions.
 The paper was criticized by Corfe and Butler (2006) who found the authors could not support their conclusions statistically.
 Mayr et al. agreed that the statistical support for the authors' earlier paper was weak but stated that it is also weak for the alternative scenarios.

-Most subsequent cladistic analyses, an exception being that of Hartman and colleagues (2019), do not support Paul's hypothesis about the position of Archaeopteryx.
+Most subsequent cladistic analyses do not support Paul's hypothesis about the position of Archaeopteryx.
 Instead, they indicate that Archaeopteryx is closer to birds, within the clade Avialae, than it is to deinonychosaurs or oviraptorosaurs.
-Microraptor, Pedopenna, and Anchiornis all have winged feet, share many features and lie close to the base of the clade Paraves.
+Microraptor, Pedopenna, and Anchiornis all have winged feet, share many features, and lie close to the base of the clade Paraves.
 This suggests that the ancestral paravian may have been a four-winged glider.
 Deinonychus may also display partial volancy, with the young being capable of flight or gliding and the adults being flightless.
 In 2018, a study concluded that the last common ancestor of the Pennaraptora had joint surfaces on the fingers, and between the metatarsus and the wrist, that were optimised to stabilise the hand in flight.
 This was seen as an indication for secondary flightlessness in heavy basal members of that group.
+Hartman et al. (2019) found it likely that Archaeopteryx was more closely related to dromaeosaurs than to birds, but the distribution of flying taxa among flightless ones suggests multiple origins of flight among maniraptoran theropods instead of only one.

 In Euornithes, the earliest unequivocal example of secondary flightlessness is Patagopteryx.